-As indicated by the test results (Table 16.5; right two columns), the response of the Livengood ores to the CN shake leach test procedure for determining gold leachability was poor averaging 9% and 11% of the average head grade for 22°C and 60°C solutions respectively.
+As indicated by the test results, (Table 16.5 and 16.6) the response of the Livengood ores to the CN shake leach test procedure for determining gold leachability was poor.
 The poor results were later found to be linked to "active" organic carbon in some of the ores, slow leaching gold ores, and large gold particle sizes.